-During the normal course of business, it’s likely that there will be occasions when a customer may need to cancel their booking.
+During the normal course of business, it’s likely that there will be occasions when the Customer may need to cancel their booking.

-- If a customer does have to cancel and an alternative date is a possibility, offer them credit for their future date if possible.
+- If an alternative date is a possibility, offer them credit for their future date if possible.

-- Alternatively, encourage them to check their travel insurance as – depending on their reasons for cancelling – your customer may be covered by their policy.
+- Alternatively, encourage them to check their travel insurance as – depending on their reasons for cancelling – the Customer may be covered by their policy.
 For instance, circumstances such as flooding, heavy snowfall or illness may all be covered in their policy.

 - All parties be prompt in your communications and obtain confirmation of any monies paid in and out for deposits and refunds.

-If the Supplier needs to cancel a booking:-
+If the Partner needs to cancel a booking:-

 - Offer a full refund when you are the one cancelling the booking.

-- If you are forced to cancel a journey due to weather-related incidents and other ‘Acts of God’, the customers insurance should cover them and the supplier is not obliged to offer a refund.
+- If you are forced to cancel a journey due to weather-related incidents and other ‘Acts of God’, the Customers insurance should cover them and the Partner is not obliged to offer a refund.

 As a general rule we state a very simple customer cancellation policy for refunds as below:-